-- 3. In performing its work, the Internal Audit function shall assert no direct responsibility nor authority over activities reviewed.
+- personnel, and physical properties which the Executive Director of Audits has determined to be relevant to the performance of assigned audits.
+Consulting services may be performed, if conducted in accordance with applicable standards.
+(11/09/06, 4/14/11, 3/22/12, 9/13/12) - 3.
+In performing its work, the Internal Audit function shall assert no direct responsibility nor authority over activities reviewed.
 Therefore, its appraisal of activities does not relieve other persons in the organization of any responsibilities assigned to them.
 Furthermore, when assisting management in establishing or improving risk management processes, internal auditors must refrain from assuming any management responsibility by actually managing risks.
+(4/14/11, 9/13/12)

+c.
+Responsibility

-(4/14/11, 9/13/12) - c.
-Responsibility - 1.
-The Internal Audit function is responsible for providing Southern Illinois University's administrators and Board members with information about the adequacy and the effectiveness of its system of internal controls and quality of operating performance.
+- 1. The Internal Audit function is responsible for providing Southern Illinois University's administrators and Board members with information about the adequacy and the effectiveness of its system of internal controls and quality of operating performance.
 To accomplish this responsibility, all institutional activities are subject to audit, including all governance activities and processes.
 (9/13/12, 2/2/15) - 2.
-The scope of internal auditing encompasses examining and evaluating the the adequacy and effectiveness of Southern Illinois University's governance, operations and information systems of internal control and the quality of operating performance against established standards in carrying out assigned responsibilities.
-Areas of review include (04/14/11, 2/2/15): - a. reliability and integrity of financial and operating information; - b. compliance with policies, plans, procedures, laws, and regulations; - c. safeguarding assets; - d. effectiveness and efficiency of operations and programs; - e. accomplishment of institutional goals and strategic objectives; - f. evaluation of the potential for the occurrence of fraud and how the organization manages fraud risk; - g. assessment of whether the Information Technology governance supports the University's strategies and objectives; and - h. evaluate the effectiveness and contribute to the improvement of the risk management process. - 3.
-The Executive Director of Audits is generally responsible for the administration of this policy and for functionally directing and effectively managing the internal audit activities throughout Southern Illinois University.
+The scope of internal auditing encompasses examining and evaluating the University's governance, operations and information systems against established standards in carrying out assigned responsibilities.
+Areas of review include (04/14/11, 2/2/15): - a. reliability and integrity of financial and operating information: - b. compliance with policies, plans, procedures, laws, and regulations; - c. safeguarding assets; - d. effectiveness and efficiency of operations and programs; - e. accomplishment of institutional goals and strategic objectives; - f. evaluation of the potential for the occurrence of fraud and how the organization manages fraud risk; - g. assessment of whether the Information Technology governance supports the University's strategies and objectives; and - h. evaluate the effectiveness and contribute to the improvement of the risk management process. - 3.
+The Executive Director of Audits is generally responsible for the administration of this policy and for functionally directing and effectively managing the internal audit activities throughout

+Southern Illinois University.
 Specifically, the Executive Director of Audits (04/14/11):